| Globalization,

 gradually, but the debate about the direction they need to

-''Globalization fatigue is still very
+go is over. ''Globalization fatigue is still very

 much in evidence in Europe and America, while in places